Language:

 BTech in Robotics Engineering

-BTech in Robotics Engineering is a four-year undergraduate engineering program that prepares students to work with robots, automation systems, intelligent machines, and AI-driven technologies.
-The course is usually open to students who complete Class 12 with Physics, Chemistry, and Mathematics.
+BTech in Robotics Engineering is a four-year undergraduate engineering program, usually open to students who complete Class 12 with Physics, Chemistry, and Mathematics.
+Admission is generally based on entrance exams like JEE Main or state-level engineering tests

-The program covers subjects such as engineering mathematics, programming, mechanics, electronics, control systems, sensors, embedded systems, machine learning, automation, and robotic system design.
-Students also work on labs, projects, internships, and prototypes to understand how robotics systems work in the real world.
+The program covers subjects such as engineering mathematics, programming, mechanics, electronics, control systems, sensors, embedded systems, machine learning, and automation.
+Courses include labs and robotic construction projects, and students generally complete at least one internship involving a robotics related company or academic laboratory.

 Robotics Engineering Scope in India

 Robotics engineering in India is entering a high growth phase.
-According to the World Robotics 2025 report by the International Federation of Robotics (IFR), India is now the tenth-largest market globally for robot installations, with a total operational stock of approximately 52,000 units.
-In 2024, the country installed a record 9120, marking a 7% year-on-year increase, and making India the sixth-largest robotics market for annual installations that year.
+According to the World Robotics 2025 report by the International Federation of Robotics (IFR), India is now the tenth-largest market globally for robot installations, with approximately 52,000 units in operation.
+In 2024, the country installed a record 9,120 units, marking a 7% year-on-year increase, and making India the sixth-largest robotics market for annual installations that year.

 This surge is being led primarily by the automotive sector, which alone accounts for 45% of total installations.
 However, other industries such as plastics, chemicals, and metals are growing at 30–33%, reflecting skyrocketing demand across manufacturing for industrial robots.